-We have acted as special counsel to Cepton, Inc., a Delaware corporation (the "Company"), in connection with its filing on the date hereof with the Securities and Exchange Commission (the "Commission") of a Registration Statement on Form S-1 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act"), including a related prospectus filed with the Registration Statement (the "Prospectus"), relating to the registration of the proposed resale, from time to time in one or more offerings, of up to 14,700,000 shares (the "Resale Shares") of common stock, par value \$0.00001 per share (the "Common Stock") of the Company.
-The Resale Shares are being registered on behalf of the selling securityholder named in the Prospectus (the "Selling Securityholder") pursuant to a purchase agreement, dated as of November 24, 2021, by and among the Company and the Selling Securityholder and the other parties thereto (the "Purchase Agreement").
-Pursuant to the Purchase Agreement, the Company issued 50,000 shares of Common Stock to the Selling Securityholder on February 10, 2022 (the "Outstanding Shares"), the Company is obligated to issue an additional 150,000 shares of Common Stock to the Selling Securityholder (the "Commitment Shares") and the Company may sell, from time to time, up to 14,500,000 additional shares of Common Stock to the Selling Securityholder (the "Purchased Shares").
+We have acted as special counsel to Cepton, Inc., a Delaware corporation (the "Company"), in connection with its filing on the date hereof with the Securities and Exchange Commission (the "Commission") of a Registration Statement on Form S-1 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act"), including a related prospectus filed with the Registration Statement (the "Prospectus"), relating to the registration of:

+- (i) the proposed resale, from time to time in one or more offerings, of: - (a) up to 137,689,041 outstanding shares (the "Resale Shares") of common stock, par value \$0.00001 per share (the "Common Stock") of the Company and - (b) 5,175,000 warrants (the "Resale Warrants") that were previously issued by the Company in a private placement, each of which entitles the holder thereof to purchase one share of Common Stock for \$11.50 per share, in each case, by the selling securityholders (the "Selling Securityholders") named in the Prospectus; - (ii) 8,625,000 shares of Common Stock (the "Public Warrant Shares") issuable by the Company upon the exercise of outstanding warrants that were previously issued by the Company in a transaction registered with the Commission (the "Public Warrants" and, collectively with the Resale Warrants, the "Warrants")), each of which entitles the holder thereof to purchase one share of Common Stock for \$11.50 per share; and - (iii) 5,175,000 shares of Common Stock (the "Private Warrant Shares" and, collectively with the Public Warrant Shares, the "Warrant Shares") issuable by the Company upon the exercise of the Resale Warrants.

+All of the Resale Shares and Resale Warrants are being registered on behalf of the Selling Securityholders.
+The Warrants were issued pursuant to a Warrant Agreement, dated January 29, 2021, by and between the Company and Continental Stock Transfer & Trust Company, as warrant agent (the "Warrant Agreement"), which includes a form of warrant certificate and is filed as an exhibit to the Registration Statement.

+Austin • Century City • Dallas • Los Angeles • Newport Beach • New York • San Francisco • Silicon Valley • Washington, DC Beijing • Brussels • Hong Kong • London • Seoul • Shanghai • Singapore • Tokyo